Lupton family: Olive Middleton (née Lupton)

 Frank Lupton's eldest daughter Olive (1881–1936) was born at Newton Grove and grew up at Rockland on the Newton Park estate, a residential development on Lupton land in Potternewton.
 She was educated at Roedean School and was accepted to study at the University of Cambridge but remained at home with her father.
 In 1909, Olive Lupton was a member of the executive committee of the Leeds Association of Girls' Clubs.
 She volunteered at Stead Hostel, a home in Leeds for working women and girls supported by her father.
 In 1910, she was honorary secretary of the West Riding Ladies' Club.

 In 1914, Olive Lupton married solicitor Noel Middleton who subsequently became a director of William Lupton & Co.
-During the First World War, she volunteered as a V.A.D. nurse at Gledhow Hall, the home of her second cousin, Lady Airedale whose daughter the Hon.
+During the First World War, she was a V.A.D. nurse at Gledhow Hall, the home of her second cousin, Lady Airedale whose daughter the Hon.
 Doris Kitson and her sister-in-law, Gertrude Middleton also volunteered.
 During this time, her husband was fighting on the Western Front.

 Olive supported the Leeds Ladies' Association for the Care and Protection of Friendless Girls.
 In 1932, the association's annual meeting was held at Beechwood at the invitation of her cousins, the Misses Lupton, who were also volunteers.

 In 1933, Olive Middleton was a member of the fundraising committee for Leeds General Infirmary's Appeal.
 Its patron was the Princess Royal to whom Olive played host.
 Other family members of the committee included Jessie Kitson and Elinor Lupton who launched the appeal.